mapsteps/customizer-reset/readme.txt

 = Compatible Themes =

-This plugin should work with all WordPress themes out of the box!
+This plugin should work with all WordPress themes out of the box.
 It was initally created as a helper plugin for the [Page Builder Framework](https://wp-pagebuilderframework.com/) theme.
 A fast & minimalistic WordPress theme designed for the new WordPress era.

 === What's next? ===